tosin2013/ansiblesafe/README.md

 chmod +x ansiblesafe-linux-amd64
 sudo mv ansiblesafe-linux-amd64 /usr/local/bin/ansiblesafe
 ```

+### Handling AWS Keys
+To use AWS keys (`aws_access_key` and `aws_secret_key`) in your Ansible playbooks, ensure they are included in your `vault.yml` file as shown in the "Decrypted Result" section.
+These keys are crucial for interacting with AWS services and should be handled with the same security measures as other sensitive information.

 ## Menu Options
 **If you do not pass any flags everything wil be auto generated for you**